 Debugging Arduino application is a challenging task as the debugging feature has not been officially supported in Arduino IDE.

-Many modern IDEs have debug support that developers are used to, using Breakpoints, Steps, Call Stack, Watch, Local/Global Variables,
+Many modern IDEs have debug support that developers are used to, using Breakpoints, Steps, Call Stack, Watch, Local/Global Variables, etc. Arduino developers often have to explore many alternative methods and tools to debug Arduino code.

 At //Build 2017, Microsoft Azure made several announcements related to get started development experience with Azure IoT.
 Based on customers’ feedback, most of the developers are focusing on the device-cloud connectivity.
 Today, you can find more uniformed tutorials about how to connect your devices to Azure IoT and other Azure cloud services.